 Fighter

-The principal attribute of a fighter is Strength.
+The principal attribute (Prime Requisite) of a fighter is Strength.
 To become a fighter, a character must have a minimum Strength score of 9.
-A good Dexterity rating is also highly desirable.
+Good Dexterity and Constitution ratings are also highly desirable.

-A fighter who has a Strength (his prime requisite) of 16 or more gains a 10 percent bonus to the experience points he earns.
+A fighter who has a Strength of 16 or more gains a 10 percent bonus to the experience points he earns.
+This means if a DM awards this fighter an XP (Experience Point) award of 1000 XP, this character actually earms 1100 XP.

 Also, high Strength gives the fighter a better chance to hit an opponent and enables him to cause more damage.